Kim is licensed in mental health and addiction counseling. Her education is in business, counseling, and health administration.

 Legal Cases Related to Serotonin Syndrome

-A legal consultation for malpractice claims against providers can be considered, but generally the injuries sustained in a case of serotonin syndrome would need to be severe enough to justify the expense and risk of a malpractice lawsuit.
+Legal consultation for malpractice claims against providers can be considered, but generally, the injuries sustained in a case of serotonin syndrome would need to be severe enough to justify the expense and risk of a malpractice lawsuit.
 Damages awarded would not likely cover the expenses of taking a case to trial.
 The lawsuit would cost more than could be recovered (Lassen & Andriotis, 2013).

 Foong, A. L., Grindrod, K. A., Patel, T., & Kellar, J. (2018).
 Demystifying serotonin syndrome (or serotonin toxicity).
 Canadian family physician Medecin de famille canadien, 64(10), 720–727